JorgePere27/fraud_detect/README.md

 # fraud_detect
-An implementation of a machine learning model for fraud detection
+An implementation of a machine learning model for fraud detectiondfadfefadfadf